 What is a Wallpaper Steamer and how Does it Work?

 Steam stripping devices or wallpaper steamers are very simple tools which use steam to brake down the paste which adheres the paper to the wall / ceiling.
-This process is also known as “hydrolysis” (breakdown of a compound through it’s reaction with water).
+This process is also known as “hydrolysis” the breakdown of a compound through it’s reaction with water.